No matter your skin type, the 10-step Korean skincare routine is bound to give you results.

 Why For an added touch of youthfulness and to tackle those stubborn, hard to remove skin issues, you can use either serums, ampoules or boosters.
 As super-concentrated formulas, they can treat specific skin concerns, helping your routine when it needs it most.

 You’re probably wondering what the difference is, and generally, you’ll find serums are a gel-like consistency with a higher concentration of actives, while, ampoules are even more concentrated, used for targeting specific skin issues.
-You can find a detailed guide on both here.

 View this post on Instagram